sachinsirur-latitudefinancials/coding-challenge/README.md

 # codingchallenge
 codingchallenge

+For problem statement 1:
-1. Use the faker module to generate Fake data
+1. Use the faker module to generate data of customer first_name, last_name, address and date_of_birth
-2. Use the hashlib module to hash the required columns.
+2. Use the hashlib module to hash the required columns first_name, last_name and address.